-I say “our” because ADHD is a family issue–one that really can affect everyone in the house, not just the person diagnosed.
+ADHD is a family issue–one that really can affect everyone in the house, not just the person diagnosed.
 I have learned so much over the course of trying to figure how to best manage my son and have found out that what goes into his body can have a huge effect.

-I am uber vigilant about what my both my boys eat.
+I am uber vigilant about what my both my boys eat and stick to an adhd diet for both my tween and teen.
 We stay away from gluten and corn completely.
-We limit processed sugar to a once a week treat.
+We limit processed sugar to a once or twice a week treat.
 We buy organic fruits and vegetables as much as we can.
-We are low on grains and eat only grass fed meat.
-Dairy is limited to yogurt and eggs.
-Both boys drink water or unsweetened almond milk, exclusively.
-I have read tons of parenting books to help our struggles, as well.
-These steps alone have made a big impact on both of my boys.
+We are low on grains and eat mostly grass fed meat.
+Dairy is limited to yogurt( – and not very often).
+Both boys drink water or unsweetened almond or coconut milk, exclusively.

 I love to share what works with us, in the hopes that it will help others find a little relief for their family.
 ADHD can leave the whole family feeling emotionally and physically depleted.
-These supplements have really worked for us(I take some of them, too!)
+For us these really are the best natural supplements for focus and attention.(I take some of them, too!)

 We have been hearing about the beneficial effects of fish oil for kids with ADHD for awhile now–especially boys, who’s brains seem to be starving.
 Some fish oil supplements taste icky or make you burp up a fishy taste-Barleans does not.
 The flavors are yummy and both my boys take a healthy dose of this every morning.